"Something's going wrong" - UK virus response under fire

-The British government came under sustained pressure over all aspects of its coronavirus response on Wednesday as members of parliament got their first major opportunity in a month to hold it to account.
-With the latest hospital death toll from the virus rising to 16,272 in England alone and persistent reports of a lack of protective equipment for staff in hospitals and care homes, stand-in leader Dominic Raab faced a barrage of tough questions.
+The British government came under sustained pressure over its coronavirus response on Wednesday when members of parliament got their first major opportunity in a month to hold it to account.
+With the latest hospital death toll from the virus rising to 18,100 in the United Kingdom and persistent reports of a lack of protective equipment for staff in hospitals and care homes, stand-in leader Dominic Raab faced a barrage of tough questions.

-"Something's going wrong," opposition leader Keir Starmer said during the weekly Prime Minister's Questions session, where Raab was deputising for Boris Johnson who is recovering from COVID-19 at his country residence.
-"And there's a pattern emerging here.
+"Something's going wrong," new opposition leader Keir Starmer said during the weekly Prime Minister's Questions session, where Raab was deputizing for Boris Johnson who is recovering from COVID-19 at his country residence.
+"There's a pattern emerging here.
 We were slow into lockdown, slow on testing, slow on protective equipment, and are slow to take up these offers (to supply equipment) from British firms," said Starmer, the new leader of the Labour Party.

 Johnson initially stopped short of imposing stringent controls seen elsewhere in Europe as the coronavirus spread, but he later closed down the country when projections showed a quarter of a million people could die in the United Kingdom.
-He faced a call for an independent inquiry into his and the government's handling of the outbreak after ministers struggled to explain shocking death rates, limited testing and reported shortages of protective kit in the places where they are most needed.
+He faced a call for an independent inquiry into his government's handling of the outbreak after ministers struggled to explain shocking death rates, limited testing, and reported shortages of protective kit where it is most needed.

 "Will the government commit itself now, for the future, to an independent judge-led inquiry into how this crisis has been handled?" said Ed Davey, leader of the Liberal Democrats, a smaller opposition party.
 Raab rejected his call.